-The Call For Balance is A Call For Social Responsibility
+The Need For Transformation is A Call For Social Responsibility

 “Social responsibility” is a common term that gets kicked around amongst business consultants and marketing professionals as a way to address those issues.
 But what does it have to do with tech branding?
 And what does it mean to your customers?
 A lot.
-Not only do we face new challenges, we also see the rise of a new group of consumers, the millennials.
+Not only do we face new challenges, especially now in the face of the pandemic, we also see the rise of a new group of consumers, the millennials.
 The 2015 Deloitte Millennial "Mind the Gaps" survey revealed, that in 2015 millennials for the first time made up nearly half of B2B purchase influencers and/or decision-makers, a percentage that is growing rapidly.

 With that growth comes an increasing demand for more than just a good deal or a decent salary.
 More than any generation before, millennials also require a clear sense of mission, vision, and values that align with their own, and that is summed up in that one often misunderstood word: purpose.

 "Globally, more than seven in 10 (73 percent) Millennials believe businesses have a positive impact on wider society....
 When asked to identify the words or phrases that match their own ideals as to what business should try to achieve, Millennials highlight “job creation,” “profit generation,” and “improving society.”
 (Deloitte - Mind the Gaps)